 As the heat of summer wanes the first rains bring forth the Mediterranean's autumn jewels, a rich array of colourful bulbs that reinvigorates the landscape.
 This is a tour of the bulb-rich south-western Taurus of Turkey.
 These dramatic mountains rise directly from the azure Mediterranean in places creating one of the most dramatic landscapes in the region and are home to some wonderful bulbs.
 Our tour explores habitats from the coast to the higher slopes, which still harbour stunning old growth cedar forests.
-This tour can be combined with our tour of the Peloponnese of southern Greece and both offer not only flora, but also fine historical sights.

 After arriving at Antalya airport we’ll transfer to our hotel beside the long beach at Cirali.
 If there is time we will stop at Phaselis on the way to see Cyclamen graecum subsp. anatolicum.
 Overnight Cirali.